 During the late 1950s, the Minuteman I missile was developed as an Intercontinental ballistic missile (ICBM).
-It provided an improvement in technology from the previous generation of ICBM’s, the Titan Missile.
+It was an improvement in technology from the previous ICBM’s, the Titan Missile.

-The Titan Missile, the first-generation ICBM’s, required a lengthy and potentially dangerous launch sequence with larger underground silos.
+The Titan Missile were the first-generation ICBM’s and required a lengthy and potentially dangerous launch with a larger underground silo.
 The Minuteman missiles offered solid-state fuel, a more stable option, and smaller, more efficient underground silos.

-Over the years, the Minuteman II missiles replaced the Minuteman I until their retirement after the START—Strategic Arms Reduction Treaty in 1991.
-And today, Minuteman III missiles still stand guard against nuclear attack.
+Over the years, the Minuteman I missiles were replaced with Minuteman II until their retirement after the START—Strategic Arms Reduction Treaty in 1991.

 Kids at Minuteman Missile Site